 Youville Craft Visit: Get to know an older generation of Lexington Residents!
 Every month from September to May we bring whoever is not napping or in school to Lexington’s Youville Place to engage in a craft activity, stories, singing, a yummy snack, and making wonderful connections with the incredible residents and staff of Youville.
 All ages are welcome to this truly special place.
 Youville Place is located at 10 Pelham Road in Lexington (off Mass.
 Ave.).
 For more information and exact dates of our visit this season, refer to your LexFUN!
 Monthly Newsletter or Big Tent.

 Halloween Parade: This annual event is always held the last weekend in October.
 This is fun for the whole family with a walk around the Battle Green in costume followed by pumpkin decorating and crafts, treats, and playing in the hay.
-Each year we collect several bins of donated food as well as monetary contributions for the Lexington Food Pantry.
+Each year we collect several bins of donated food, as well as monetary donations, for the Lexington Food Pantry.